paulo-trigo/GetClean_CourseProject/readme.md

 - `features_info.tidy.txt`, describes the variables and the way they were computed; provides a first paragraph describing the main difference regarding the original "UCI-HAR-Dataset"

-*Note: there is a piece of code that is common to both the "run_analysis.R" and "build_codeBook.R" files; such code was not factored (into a different file) in order to keep each file self-contained.*
+*Note: there is a piece of code that is common to both the "run_analysis.R" and "run_generateCodeBook.R" files; such code was not factored (into a different file) in order to keep each file self-contained.*

 ## - The "data analysis" execution:

 a. start the R environment

-x. change the ""working directory":
+b. change the ""working directory":

 	choose the directory that contains "UCI-HAR-Dataset"

-x. execute:
+c. execute:

 	source( "run_analysis.R" )

-x. the code generates the "tidy" dataset in the file:
+d. the code generates the "tidy" dataset in the file:

     dataset.train.test.tidy.mean.txt